jsmoriss/wp-file-get-contents/readme.txt

 = Automated Install =

-1. Go to the wp-admin/ section of your website
+1. Go to the wp-admin/ section of your website.
-1. Select the *Plugins* menu item
+1. Select the *Plugins* menu item.
-1. Select the *Add New* sub-menu item
+1. Select the *Add New* sub-menu item.
-1. In the *Search* box, enter the plugin name
+1. In the *Search* box, enter the plugin name.
-1. Click the *Search Plugins* button
+1. Click the *Search Plugins* button.
-1. Click the *Install Now* link for the plugin
+1. Click the *Install Now* link for the plugin.
-1. Click the *Activate Plugin* link
+1. Click the *Activate Plugin* link.

 = Semi-Automated Install =

-1. Download the plugin archive file
+1. Download the plugin archive file.
-1. Go to the wp-admin/ section of your website
+1. Go to the wp-admin/ section of your website.
-1. Select the *Plugins* menu item
+1. Select the *Plugins* menu item.
-1. Select the *Add New* sub-menu item
+1. Select the *Add New* sub-menu item.
-1. Click on *Upload* link (just under the Install Plugins page title)
+1. Click on *Upload* link (just under the Install Plugins page title).
-1. Click the *Browse...* button
+1. Click the *Browse...* button.
-1. Navigate your local folders / directories and choose the zip file you downloaded previously
+1. Navigate your local folders / directories and choose the zip file you downloaded previously.
-1. Click on the *Install Now* button
+1. Click on the *Install Now* button.
-1. Click the *Activate Plugin* link
+1. Click the *Activate Plugin* link.

 == Frequently Asked Questions ==